jcorporation/myGPIOd/README.md

 **/etc/mygpiod.d/3.in**
 ```
-# We request falling and rising events
+# Request falling and rising events
 event_request = both

 # Active is high